HerculaneuminPictures

 Ercolano Teatro or Herculaneum theatre.

-Alcubierre 1739 plan with full key/legend
+Part 1 Part 2 Part 3 Alcubierre 1739 plan with full key

 Herculaneum, July 2015.
 Entrance to ancient Theatre on Corso Resina.
 Photo courtesy of Michael Binns.